clemenko/dc18_supply_chain/readme.md

 5. Click `Select plugins to install`.
 	![](img/jenkins_plugins1.jpg)

-6. We don't need to install ANY plugins.
+6. We don't need to install all plugins at this point.
 Click `none` at the top.
   ![](img/jenkins_none.jpg)

 7. Next Click `Continue as admin` in the lower right hand corner.
 We don't need to create another username for Jenkins.